RareSkills/blog/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency.md

 ## Benchmarks: Gas cost vs key size

 Most of the gas cost comes from having very large calldata as a result of large signatures.
-If the key size is set to 1024 bits, then the call data will be 128 bytes.
+If the key size is set to 1024 bits, then the calldata will be 128 bytes.
 Each byte costs 16 gas, so the total gas cost just to have calldata that large is 2,048 gas.

 Compared to most other use cases, ours uses a considerable amount of memory and Ethereum charges for this.